mokuda2/senioryearreflection/_posts/2022-03-03-Opposites-versus-Complements.md

 David and I made dinner together.
 “I think your mom is a very sweet person, but I think she and I have very different opinions when it comes to making friends,” he said.

 “You feel that my mom’s perspective is different when it comes to making friends?”
 I asked.

 “Yeah, definitely.
 I don’t think you have to change yourself in order to make friends.
 As I told you before, I like you the way you are, and I don’t think you need to change yourself or be transactional in order to please others.
 That’s something I’m working on.
 I’m definitely a people-pleaser.”

 “At least when I was in middle school and high school, I never saw my mom socialize with people, especially people who weren’t members of the Church.”

-“I feel like our mom definitely did a lot of social things when we were in Pittsburgh,” Shari said.

 “It sounds like you’ve been doing just fine with people though,” David said.
 “It sounds like you’ve got friends and that you hang out with them.”

 After dinner, I did a grocery run to WinCo.
-It sounded like Shari was planning on making spaghetti with me, so I felt bad telling her that I was going to be watching Community with a “friend.”
+It sounded like Shari was planning on making spaghetti with me, so I felt bad telling her that I was going to be watching _Community_ with a “friend.”
 “David loves that show,” she said.
 “Thanks for helping with dinner and groceries!”
 It was about 9pm when I left.

 ## Section 3